-Dual Tracking enables drug development firms to achieve an economically viable solution to the problem mentioned earlier related to personalized medicine.
+Dual Tracking enables drug development firms to achieve an economically viable solution to the earlier-mentioned problem related to personalized medicine.
 The same characteristics of personalized medicine that offer the prospect of dramatic strides in health for individuals undermine FDA's insistence on large-population, lengthy clinical trials.